olsenlabmit/Terpolymer_Modeling/README.md

   - carries out polymer embedding calculations and model optimzations using multiprocessing.
 The same optimizations are can be carried out in Terpolymer_ML.ipynb

 Terpolymer_Modeling.ipynb and Terpolymer_Modeling_Updated.ipynb
-  -uses optimized models from original library optimization and reduced library optimization for augmenation with terpolymer data
+  -uses optimized models from original library optimization and homopolymer library optimization for augmenation with copolymer data
-  -generates splits for the terpolymer library -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data
+  -generates splits for the copolymer library
+  -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of copolymer data -performs updating of optimized models with increasing amounts of copolymer data

   Modeling_Revisions.ipynb
   - used for published modeling results.
-  -uses optimized models from original library optimization and reduced library optimization for augmenation with terpolymer data
+  -uses optimized models from original library optimization and homopolymer library optimization for augmenation with copolymer data
-  -generates splits for the terpolymer library -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data -extracts feature analysis from optimized models
+  -generates splits for the copolymer library
+  -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data -extracts feature analysis from optimized models

+Chemical_extensibility.ipynb
+-used for testing extrapolation of models to unseen chemical functionalities -splits data based on if polymers contain specified chemical functionality into train (does not contain) and test (does contain)
+-trains and evaluates models with optimized model hyperparameters determined in Modeling_Revisions.ipynb